polinapolina/sicss18_fairml/README.md

 This repository contains a survey dataset, gathered to study the bias and fairness in recidivism risk prediction.
 The survey was designed to investigate the differences in risk assessment of in- versus out-group members.

 For the detailed description of the survey and the findings please see *The Role of In-Group Bias and Balanced Data: A Comparison of Human and Machine Recidivism Risk Predictions.
 Arpita Biswas, Marta Kołczyńska, Saana Rantanen, Polina Rozenshtein.
-ACM COMPAS 2020.*
+ACM COMPASS 2020.*

 The key features of this dataset are: